Blood Meridian: Ending

+The epilogue is likewise cryptic and opaque.
+It describes a man progressing over the Western plain, digging holes with a tool that is likely a Vaughan post auger.
+This tool was typically used for digging fence post holes for barbed wire fences, which were erected as settlers built ranches and claimed property throughout the Western United States.
+The narrator describes how the digging "enkindles the hole" by "hole striking" the stone in the hole, "hole striking" being a metalworking process in which a tool is used to create a depression or hole in a material, typically by striking the tool with a hammer.
+Fire is a major motif in the novel, and metalworking features prominently in a famous passage wherein the kid dreams of the judge overlooking a metal worker.

+Behind the hole digger, among other people, are "bone pickers."
+This occupation arose in the late 1860s, when the bones of the massive numbers of buffalo slaughtered in the 1800s could be profitably collected and shipped to Eastern United States carbon and fertilizer factories.

 Religion

 Hell

 David Vann argues that the setting of the American southwest which the Gang traverses is representative of hell.
 Vann claims that the Judge's kicking of a head is an allusion to Dante's similar action in the Inferno.

 Gnosticism

-The second of the three epigraphs which introduce the novel, taken from the "Gnostic" mystic Jacob Boehme, has incited varied discussion.
+The second of the three epigraphs which introduce the novel, taken from the Christian theosophist Jakob Böhme, has incited varied discussion.
 The quote from Boehme is:

 No specific conclusions have been reached about its interpretation nor relevance to the novel.
 Critics agree that there are Gnostic elements in Blood Meridian, but they disagree on the precise meaning and implication of those elements.

 Leo Daugherty argues that "Gnostic thought is central to Cormac McCarthy's Blood Meridian", (Daugherty, 122) specifically the Persian-Zoroastrian-Manichean branch of Gnosticism.
 He describes the novel as a "rare coupling of Gnostic 'ideology' with the 'affect' of Hellenic tragedy by means of depicting how power works in the making and erasing of culture, and of what the human condition amounts to when a person opposes that power and thence gets introduced to fate."
 Daugherty sees Holden as an archon and the kid as a "failed pneuma."
 He says that the kid feels a "spark of the alien divine."

 Daugherty further contends that the violence of the novel can best be understood through a Gnostic lens.
 "Evil" as defined by the Gnostics was a far larger, more pervasive presence in human life than the rather tame and "domesticated" Satan of Christianity.
 As Daugherty writes, "For [Gnostics], evil was simply everything that is, with the exception of bits of spirit imprisoned here.
 And what they saw is what we see in the world of Blood Meridian."

 However, Barcley Owens argues that while there are undoubtedly Gnostic qualities to the novel, Daugherty's arguments are "ultimately unsuccessful," because Daugherty fails to adequately address the pervasive violence and because he overstates the kid's goodness.